fionawzh/poc-kcbackend/README.md

 # poc-kcbackend
-backend of kc on the poc stage
+backend of kc and management console on the poc stage